AdoNBS/Keyword-Extractor-for-Websites/README.md

-# Keyword-Extractor-for-Websites
+# Keyword-Extractor-for-Websites-with-NLP-application

-A tool for Extracting keywords from given attributes of a particular website
+A tool for Extracting keywords and finding the relevant words with cosine similarity, Textrank Algorithm and KeyBERT tranformer model.

 # Keyword Extractor: A Smart, Automatic, Fast and Lightweight Keyword Extractor with Deep Learning Application with Python